-A project is an exciting new content format on DataCamp that allows students to apply the skills they learned in courses to an end-to-end, real-world data analysis.
-A project consists of a Jupyter notebook that contains an analysis/case study/etc., but with some of the code removed.
+A project is an exciting content format on DataCamp that allows students to apply the skills they learned in courses to an end-to-end, real-world data analysis.
+A project consists of a Jupyter notebook that contains an analysis/case study/etc., but with some or all of the code removed.
 It is up to the student to complete the project, with the help of instructions and hints.

 Overview of Projects Documentation

-- The Project File Structure page describes the file structure of the private GitHub repository where all of the contents of the projects are stored.
+GitHub repo structure: DataCamp projects describes the file structure of the private GitHub repository where all of the contents of the projects are stored.
 This repository can only be viewed by DataCamp and the project's instructor(s).